 The young tourist exclaims something, raises his fist and falls dramatically to the floor.
 His girlfriend and a few other visitors in the ranks clap their hands; the girlfriend takes a souvenir snapshot.
-Today the Roman theatre in Arles is not particularly well-visited compared to the nearby amphitheatre.
-This Roman structure is occasionally still in use – as a bull-fight arena.
+We are visiting one of the best-preserved Roman theatres in France.
+Today the Roman theatre in Arles is not particularly well-visited, however, compared to the nearby amphitheatre.
+That is because this Roman structure is occasionally still in use – as a bull-fight arena.

 Charming Roman theatres around the Mediterranean

 No wonder then that there are small and large theatres and amphitheatres left all around the Mediterranean.
 Some have their stage and back-wall (scenae) still intact, others are almost complete reconstructions in concrete or metal.
 Also, some had marble seats and columns, others were just a few rows of stone seats from the start.
-We were very impressed by the stunning setting of the theatre in Termessos / Turkey, and of Leptis Magna and Cyrene in Libya.
+We were very impressed by the stunning setting of the theatre in Termessos / Turkey.
+And even more impressive were the theatres of Leptis Magna and Cyrene in Libya.
 The theatre in Sabratha, also in Libya, has a huge, almost intact marble scenae and well-preserved marble toilets.
 Jordan also had several Roman theatres we could visit.

 The theatre in Bosra/ Syria consists of dark stones, but gives a a fairly good impression of a proper Roman theatre.
 And so does the theatre in Aspendos/ Turkey.